Eat Well Be Active

 Our priorities

-We live in an environment which nudges us towards unhealthier behaviours, we are surrounded by an abundance of cheap energy dense food, unhelpful marketing and advertising of less healthy products and places which favour motorised transport and sedentary lifestyles.
+The causes of overweight and obesity are complex and multi-factorial.
+We live in an environment which nudges us towards less healthy behaviours.
+We are surrounded by an abundance of cheap, energy dense food, unhelpful marketing and advertising of less healthy products, and places which favour motorised transport and sedentary lifestyles.

 Less healthy food and drink (those which are high in fat, salt, and sugar) is easily accessible and affordable to most.
 There is an association between exposure to fast food consumption and obesity, and with more fast food in areas of higher deprivation this may increase the links between deprivation, obesity, and poor health.